qxdddliu/m-1/README.md

 in Neuroscience for his PhD thesis.
 Nobel team get on this!

 ### Road Map for next 15-40 years
+1. Replicate Dileep's PhD picture example with video evidence and code available in this repo by 4/1/2017.
+2. Teach free course on how to efficiently build strong AI with youtube videos and in-person labs that are broadcasted live.
-1. By 8/31/2017 solved reCAPTCHA with video evidence and code available in this repo.
+3. Solve reCAPTCHA with video evidence and code available in this repo.
-2. Sensori-motor training on wAlnut with saccading retina and arm with motor feedback capable of drawing an idea.
+4. Sensori-motor training on wAlnut with saccading retina and arm with motor feedback capable of drawing an idea.
-3. Show wAlnut is able to imagine everyday objects from clouds.
+5. Show wAlnut is able to imagine everyday objects from clouds.
-4. Teach wAlnut English language and simple truths about the universe up to average 5 year old human.
+6. Teach wAlnut English language and simple truths about the universe up to average 5 year old human.
-5. Teach wAlnut [Hunter's Principle](https://youtu.be/152Fe1Z1vbs) so it can figure out what is true and false most efficiently.
+7. Teach wAlnut [Hunter's Principle](https://youtu.be/152Fe1Z1vbs) so it can figure out what is true and false most efficiently.
-6. Show wAlnut is able to imagine a better future and acts towards building it.
+8. Show wAlnut is able to imagine a better future and acts towards building it.
-7. Allow several copies of wAlnut to diverge and surpass human level intelligence.
+9. Allow several copies of wAlnut to diverge and surpass human level intelligence.
-8. Ask wAlnut to build a neural lace for any human who wants a free one regardless of background from a homeless human to a billionaire human.
+10. Ask wAlnut to build a neural lace for any human who wants a free one regardless of background from a homeless human to a billionaire human.

-If ur interested in investing in this project e-mail quinnliu@vt.edu
+If ur interested in investing in this company e-mail quinnliu@vt.edu

 ## How

-## How to Develop the Confidence to Work on this Project
+## How to Develop the Confidence to Work on strong AI

 Start with the most fundamental truths and reason up from there.